mozilla-services/merino-py/docs/testing/load-tests.md

 * [Merino Load Test History][merino_history_doc]
 * [Merino Load Test Spreadsheet][merino_spreadsheet]

-## Opt-In Execution in Staging

-To automatically kick off load testing in staging along with your pull request commit, you have to include a label in your git commit.
-This must be the merge commit on the `main` branch, since only the most recent commit is checked for the label.
-This label is in the form of: `[load test: (abort|warn)]`.
-Take careful note of correct syntax and spacing within the label.
-There are two options for load tests, being `abort` and `warn`.

-The `abort` label will prevent a `prod` deployment should the load test fail.
-Ex. `feat: Add feature ABC [load test: abort]`.

-The `warn` label will output a Slack warning should the load test fail, but still allow for `prod` deployment.
-Ex. `feat: Add feature XYZ [load test: warn]`.

-The commit tag signals load test instructions to Jenkins by modifying the Docker image tag.
-The Jenkins deployment workflow first deploys to `stage` and then runs load tests if requested.
-The Docker image tag passed to Jenkins appears as follows:
-`^(?P<environment>stage|prod)(?:-(?P<task>\w+)-(?P<onfailure>warn|abort))?-(?P<commit>[a-z0-9]+)$`.

 ## Local Execution

 Note that if you make changes to the load test code, you must stop and remove the Docker containers and networks for changes to reflect.